pipes used to transform output to template

 [object Promise]

-with the async pipe the property will be empty until the timeout expires and sets the property
+with the async pipe the property will be empty until the timeout expires and sets

 the async pipe can also be used with Observables